-Other financial liabilities including loans are initially valued at their fair value, net of transaction costs.
-They are subsequently valued at their applied cost by using the effective interest rate method, while interest expenses are recognized on an effective return basis.
+Other financial liabilities, including loans, are initially valued at their fair value, net of transaction costs.
+They are subsequently valued at their amortized cost by using the effective interest rate method, while interest expenses are recognized on an effective return basis.